What is the difference between eco, sustainable and green?

 What does eco-friendly and environmentally friendly mean?

-At Tri Nature we position ourselves as including both (and green).
+At Tri Nature we pride ourselves on being both eco and environmentally friendly.
 What this means officially, according to the Oxford dictionary, is ‘not harmful to the environment’.
-This does sum it up, but when it comes to products the definition is a little more rounded and nuanced than that.
-Mostly, this is because there are several factors in nurturing the environment, from ingredient sourcing to packaging and even how a product is shipped.
-For us, our removal of harsh, aggressive chemicals and fillers from our product formulations, as well as sourcing and developing these ingredients in ethical local in-house ways, right in Newcastle, puts us comfortably in the ‘environmentally friendly’ category.
+This does sum it up, but when it comes to cleaning and personal care products the definition is a little more rounded and nuanced than that.

-However, brands can promote themselves as environmentally friendly by taking creative licence with its official meaning by simply changing one thing about its process, its formula and its packaging.
+Some brands promote themselves as environmentally friendly by taking creative licence with its official meaning by simply changing one thing about its process, its formula or its packaging.
 Of course, any small change is a positive change nonetheless, and this should be strongly encouraged for all brands.
 But the umbrella term of ‘environmentally friendly’ is extremely broad, and as a buyer you may be purchasing on good faith that the environmental impact is significantly lower when in fact it’s only marginal or, at worst, the ‘environmentally friendly’ aspect does not balance out the environmental pressure other aspects pose.
-For example, a brand might have an environmentally friendly range, but still use environmentally damaging processes and ingredients in their major offering.

 What does sustainable mean?